 You can tell a lot about someone by reading their bio.
-And, to answer the million dollar question on dating apps — people actually DO “read this thing.”
+And, to answer the million-dollar question on dating apps — people actually DO “read this thing.”
 The little blurb you write about yourself is the only information your potential matches have about you.
 First impressions are critical, and not everyone cares to mask their arrogance.
-A self-important bio is a great way to attract other aspiring members of the bourgeoisie: You can let the world know that spelling mistakes will not be tolerated, but I have to let you know that having your nose stuck in the air is a common deal-breaker — and not just for us peasants.
+A self-important bio is a great way to attract other aspiring members of the bourgeois: You can let the world know that spelling mistakes will not be tolerated, but I have to let you know that having your nose stuck in the air is a common deal breaker — and not just for us peasants.

 Fortunately, the world hasn’t been taken over by Louboutin stilettos and self-proclaimed scholars yet.
 I’m willing to bet zero dollars that most people on a high horse just need to be knocked off to stay grounded.
 And since your friends failed to stop you from putting your pedicured foot in your mouth, I’ll be the one deflating your ego today.
 Don’t worry, you can still talk about the 41 countries you’ve visited when you meet up in person.

 Stay humble, and if you’re guilty of one of the following, get ready to give your bio a much-needed makeover.

 Let’s start with the most puzzling phenomena: Oxford comma enthusiasts.
 According to the thousands of years I’ve spent on dating apps, the serial comma has more fans than the Bey-hive.
 Some take it a step further and call themselves “staunch defenders” or “activists.”
 Interesting.
 Pardon me, but I think gender equality, systemic racism, and global warming are more important issues.
 I get it — you love to excessively use commas.
 Here’s a solve for that: Tell us something real, and use the Oxford comma while you do it.